microsoft/WhatTheHack/008-AzureDevOps/Student/Guides/challenge01.md

 ### Challenge

 1. Give the other members of your hack team contributor access to your project in Azure DevOps ([hint](https://docs.microsoft.com/en-us/azure/devops/organizations/security/add-users-team-project))
+2. Optional: Take the [DevOps Self-Assessment](https://www.devopsassessment.net) this will take between 20 to 40 minutes.

 ### Success Criteria